ibonobo/sng_freepbx_debian_install_no_S/README.md

 2024-02-20 Version 1.0 is in BETA and for testing only.
 Not suitable for production systems.
+ibonobo: replaced switch -S with -s for add_repository

 ```
  ______             _____  ______   __